Green Street (HOOLIGANS) | 2005

 Lexi Alexander’s melodramatic film about an American student in the UK finding his manhood through football hooliganism is about as convincing as its geography, but has a terrific cast and gained enough of a following to have generated two sequels.

-There’s a little scene setting in Cambridge, Massachusetts, with the John W Weeks Bridge over the Charles River, and the campus of Harvard University, then it’s to London with Matt arriving at Paddington Station.
+There’s a little scene setting in Cambridge, Massachusetts, with the John W Weeks Bridge over the Charles River, and the campus of Harvard University, then it’s to London with Matt arriving at Paddington Station, in west London.
 And this is where it gets a bit odd.

 He takes the tube to Bank underground station, alongside the Bank of England and the Royal Exchange in the City of London, EC3 (the historic business core).
 OK, he’s from Boston and he doesn’t know his way around the city, but why does his London-based sister, Shannon (Claire Forlani), think this is a good way to get to Chelsea from Paddington?